SimpleFunctions

 What is Portfolio Autopilot?

 Portfolio Autopilot is an autonomous LLM agent that manages your Kalshi prediction-market portfolio on a schedule you control.
-Each tick the agent reads your views, strategies, risk limits, and recent context, calls 50+ tools (balance, positions, screening, web search, legislative data), then makes decisions and writes a handoff note for the next tick.
+Each tick the agent reads your views, strategies, risk limits, and recent context, calls the curated portfolio toolset (balance, positions, screening, web search, legislative data), then makes decisions and writes a handoff note for the next tick.

 How does it differ from a normal trading bot?

 A normal bot follows fixed if-then rules.
 Portfolio Autopilot reasons multi-turn over your views and the current state, calls tools to investigate, and explains its decisions in a handoff note.
-It is bounded by mechanical risk gates the agent cannot bypass, but the reasoning inside those bounds is open-ended.
+Portfolio execution paths are bounded by configured risk gates, while the reasoning inside those bounds is open-ended.

 What's the difference between views and strategies?